Angebii/Deep-Learning/README.md

-# Deep-Learning
+# Deep Learning Homework
-Homeworks for the Deep Learning course @ UniPD (2020)
+Homework of the Deep Learning course @ UniPD (2020)